(Final Autumn 2021 deadline)

-Renaissance McIntyre, University of Chicago
+The University of Chicago Professional Education

-Chicago, Illinois 60637
+Chicago, Illinois 60611

 Applicants are required to demonstrate the motivation, academic potential, and ability to undertake work at the University of Chicago by writing a candidate statement (double-spaced, not to exceed four pages) highlighting their qualifications and describing their interest in biomedical informatics.

 You will submit an up-to-date resume or CV as part of your complete application.

 If your native language is not English, we require an official TOEFL or IELTS test score submitted by the testing body by the application deadline.
 Our TOEFL and College Board code is 1832.
 The required proficiency standards include a score of 104 on the TOEFL or seven overall on the IELTS.
 Note that students are required to take the Academic Reading/Writing test within IELTS, not the General Training Reading/Writing test.
 If your score is lower than the required proficiency standard in the total score, we recommend you retake the test.

 The English language requirement may be waived if the applicant is a native of or has studied in full-time status for at least one academic year within the last five years in one of the following countries:

 United States United Kingdom Ireland Australia New Zealand English-medium universities in Canada or South Africa (Study in English-medium universities and in other countries does not qualify for a waiver.)

 Waivers apply to students from the countries listed above only.
 Students who qualify for a waiver will have it automatically applied to their account, based on the information that is entered.
 Read more information on language requirement waivers.